Home || Records || My interests

 Introduction

-This page lists some of the available sources of information about Musselburgh and Inveresk before 1900, in particular, records that are held in the National Archives of Scotland in Edinburgh, where they are open to the public at no charge.
+This page lists some of the available sources of information about Musselburgh and Inveresk, mostly before 1900, and in particular, records that are held in the National Records of Scotland in Edinburgh, where many of the records are open to the public at no charge.

-The parish lies within the area covered by the Lothians Family History Society.
+The parish of Inveresk lies within the area covered by the Lothians Family History Society.

 Abbreviations